abc-research/challenge2022/_pages/faq.md

 # Frequently Asked Questions

-Submit your questions to abc2022@sozolab.jp with the subject *4th Nurse Care Activity Recognition Challenge*.
+Submit your questions to abc2022@sozolab.jp with the subject *Nurse Care Challenge 2022*.

 <!--
 **What is the sampling rate of each device?**